transformrs/ata/README.md

 The `--intf dummy` is optional; it just prevents `vlc` from opening a GUI.

 One way to make this easier to use is to create a Bash script that sets the environment variable and runs the command.
-For example, create a file called `spk.sh` (read: speak) with the following content:
+For example, create a file called `spk.sh` (abbreviation for "speak") with the following content:

 ```bash
 #!/usr/bin/env bash